 Well, I will try seeing it tonight again.
 I wonder if she will be romantic enough to join me?
 I’ll let you know.

-Saturn now and 10 months ago
+Saturn in Spring 2008 and 10 months later